Jollerprutt/proxmox-node/README.md

 **Note:** If your choose to use a ZFS Raid (2 or more disks) for storage redundancy change accordingly per node but you must retain the Name ID **typhoon-share**.

 ### 2.04 Optional - Create a NAS Share hosted on Proxmox
-For those who want to build a NAS on `typhoon-01` you need to create a Raid array of two or more disks.
+For those who want to build a NAS on `typhoon-01` you need to create a ZFS zpool with one disk or if you have multiple disks a Raid array of two or more disks.
 You may choose which raid level to use:

 *  **RAID0** - Also called “striping”.
 The capacity of such volume is the sum of the capacities of all disks.
 But RAID0 does not add any redundancy, so the failure of a single drive makes the volume unusable.
 *  **RAID1** - Also called “mirroring”.
 Data is written identically to all disks.
 This mode requires at least 2 disks with the same size.
 The resulting capacity is that of a single disk.